 In this case, you should engage in further training to achieve the required hours in each of the curriculum areas.
 Please see the Levels of Membership Curriculum Table for a breakdown of the training hours required by curriculum area.

 There are a number of teacher training schools that provide short courses covering specific curriculum areas.
 Further training may also include formal mentoring with a more senior recognised teacher, e.g.: teaching as a trainee teacher under supervision or assisting the teacher in class, in which case a letter will be required from the mentor teacher to confirm the curriculum areas taught and the hours completed.
 See the Mentoring Guidelines for more information.

 Engage in a mentoring agreement with a Senior Registered Teacher for a period of time to achieve the minimum 12-month period under supervision.
 Mentoring involves undertaking regular (at least once weekly) supervised training in yoga teaching with a more senior teacher and can be structured in a way to best suit both you and your mentor, eg: teaching as a trainee teacher under supervision or assisting the teacher in class.
 At the conclusion of the mentoring period, your mentor should provide you with a letter confirming the length and nature of the mentoring period.
 See the Mentoring Guidelines for further information.

-Yoga Australia members can use the Association member logo in their advertising and promotional materials.
+Yoga Australia members can use the Association member logo in their advertising and promotional materials in line with our Style Guide.
 Use of the logo is limited to advertising, promotional materials and pages of your website directly related to your teaching, e.g.: the logo cannot be used in such a way as to suggest that Yoga Australia has recognised any other aspects of your business, only your yoga teaching.
 Your right to use the logo remains always at the discretion of the Yoga Australia Committee.